kathrinmzl/inside-india/README.md

 #### Final Scores
 Finally here are some scores for the final website.
 For the final test I also included the results for SEO.

+**Please note:** I changed the image files for the hero images again after adding the Lighthouse results here.
+The new images are of better quality and the performance results are very similar to before, so I didn't update all of the screenshots for the results.

 - Final Home Page Result for mobile and desktop screens:
   ![Lighthouse Result Home Final Mobile](docs/testing/lighthouse-home-final-mobile.png)
   ![Lighthouse Result Home Final Desktop](docs/testing/lighthouse-home-final-desktop.png)